zdravkov/kendo-docs/api/javascript/ui/grid.md

 The "save" command persists any data changes done by the end user.

 The "excel" command exports the grid data in MS Excel format.

+The "pdf" command exports the grid data in PDF format.

 #### Example - configure the Grid Toolbar as a string template
     <div id="grid"></div>